 What will you build?View Jobs

-When you work on a Union Pacific Train Crew, you are working at the very heart of our railroad.
-Train Crew employees are responsible for serving our customers by providing the safe, on-time, and on-plan movement of freight trains.
+- Train Crew employees are responsible for serving our customers by providing the safe, on-time, and on-plan movement of freight trains.

 Union Pacific operates in 23 states west of the Mississippi River.
 As a Train Crew employee, you will be assigned to a specific hub and this will dictate the geographic region in which you will work.
 You may be required to travel to or be assigned work at any location within that hub.
 Assignments within the hub are based on seniority.

 As a newly hired Train Crew trainee, you can expect to earn about $52,000 a year.
 As you advance to Conductor and Locomotive Engineer positions, you can earn up to $88,000 a year or more.
 A Train Crew employee is paid on a trip rate for a yard, local, or thru freight assignment.
 Your actual pay will depend on location and Union-negotiated agreements.